 USPS Priority Mail Has Four Sub-Services

 The first thing you need to know about USPS Priority Mail is that it has four sub-services, each with different pricing and shipping requirements.
 Those sub-services are: weight-based Priority Mail, Priority Mail Cubic, Priority Mail Flat Rate, and Priority Mail Regional Rate.
-This guide, however, is about regular weight-based Priority Mail.
+This guide, however, is about the regular weight-based service.

 - Delivery occurs between 1-3 business days anywhere in the United States